FaithAlone.net

 Israel is the Promised Land, sworn to Abraham (Genesis 15:18), and inherited by Joshua and the children of Israel after the Exodus.
 Jerusalem, in particular, is a city which God consistently views in a special way (2 Chronicles 6:5-6, Psalm 48:1-2, 87:2-3, 132:13-14, Jeremiah 3:17, Zechariah 8:3, etc.).
 References to Israel, Judah, and Jerusalem are made over 3,000 times in the Old Testament.

 This emphasis on Israel and Jerusalem carries over into the New Testament.
 All of the major events of the New Testament happen in Israel, including the crucifixion of Christ.
 Israel, Jerusalem, and Judaea are mentioned over 250 times in the New Testament.
-And, when God speaks of the city in which He is to dwell after the second coming, he calls it "New Jerusalem" (Revelation 21:2):
+And, when God speaks of the city in which He is to dwell after the second coming, He calls it "New Jerusalem" (Revelation 21:2):

 Revelation 3:12